 Speaking of libido, maca root is a superfood that has become wildly popular in recent years.
 Native to the high Andes in Peru, maca root is an adaptogen, or adaptogenic herb.

-Maca root has received a lot of attention lately because women are using it to spark up their love life and get their mojo back!
+Maca root has received a lot of attention lately because of its energy-supporting properties.

 Adaptogenic herbs are plants that many natural health experts believe are the very cream of the crop of medicinal plants.
 Adaptogens help regulate the body’s response to stress.